mozilla-releng/relengdocs/software.rst

     2. outside of BaseMixin, there is a ton of other mixins and base classes you can use for extending the actions at your disposal.
 Peek in mozharness/base/* and mozharness/mozilla/* .
 You'll likely find methods for achieving your requirements so you don't even need to impl any new actions. e.g. create_virtualenv(), clone(), setup_mock(), download_file(), make_gaia()

     3. check out the actual scripts/* .
-Mozharness is used for ~90% of all our jobs done in tbpl/treeherder.
+Mozharness is used for ~90% of all our jobs done in treeherder.
 Want to correlate a script to one of those jobs?
 Open up a log, and grep the mozharness call, likely 'scripts/' or look for the starting log output (timestamp and log level at the start of each line)

     4. take a look at the mozharness FAQ https://developer.mozilla.org/en-US/docs/Mozharness_FAQ